willieosborn-oss/pipegen-battleship/BUGS.md

 logic with a 2000-game fuzz (both sides played to completion, asserting no invalid/repeat/off-board shots, guaranteed termination, and `winner` set iff the loser's fleet is fully sunk).
 A final manual playthrough exercised the live UI.
-The honest outcome: the adversarial pass and fuzz found **no** new defects in the engine or AI — the only live bugs were two tooling/runtime findings surfaced by manual play, both now fixed with regression tests.
+The honest outcome: the adversarial pass and fuzz found no new defects in the engine or AI.
+The only live bugs were two toolchain findings, one caught by the agent reviewing its own build environment, one caught by me watching a test run fail to exit.
+Both are fixed with regression tests.

 ## Findings